 NOTE: The above technique may work easily and quickly for some dogs but what if it doesn’t – what if he just ramps up more?
 That can happen!
 So, we also want to be cognizant of totally frustrating the dog and how the dog is dealing with our behavior.
 I’m really not a fan of “waiting the dog out” (I think it is frustrating for the dog and the human) so, if you are finding the above (ignore and then reinforce a desired behavior) is not working quickly and easily then you need to get ahead of the behavior.
 In others words, set the scene for your dog to perform the behavior you want before he does the behavior you don’t want.
 Take note of when the jumpy/mouthy behavior is most likely to occur – when you get home, after a walk, before dinner, when guests arrive… and be ready for it!

 What can I do?
 A few alternatives for door greetings:

 - Have treats stashed outside of your door and when you walk in, toss a few treats to the floor (6+ feet away from your body body) towards your dog.
 As soon as your dog looks up, toss a few more, when your dog looks up let him take a couple steps towards you and then toss some more.
 Gradually letting him get all the way up to you to receive a treat.
-This allows your dog some time to settle down (while getting the treats) and allows for some space between your body and his when you first enter.
+This allows your dog some time to settle down (while getting the treats), allows for some space between your body and his when you first enter and gives your dog a few seconds to get used to the change in the environment (someone is here!).
 Now, have other people entering you home do the same.
 Along with preventing your dog from jumping, it also gives him a positive association with people entering the home.